 Each nomination paper lodged, requires a deposit of \$200 (including GST).
-If an election is required the deposit is refunded if the candidate polls greater than 25% of the lowest polling successful candidate for each election issue.
+If an election is required the deposit is refunded if the candidate polls greater than 25% of the lowest polling successful candidate in the election they are standing in.
 The deposit is also refunded if no election is required.